Río de la Plata: Hydrology

 The Río de la Plata behaves as an estuary in which freshwater and seawater mix.
 The freshwater comes principally from the Paraná River (one of the world's longest rivers and La Plata's main tributary) as well as from the Uruguay River and other smaller streams.
 Currents in the Río de la Plata are dominated by tides reaching to its sources and beyond, into the Uruguay and Paraná rivers.
 Both rivers are tidally influenced for about 190 km.
 The tidal ranges in the Río de la Plata are small, but its great width allows for a tidal prism important enough to dominate the flow regime despite the huge discharge received from the tributary rivers.

-The river is a salt wedge estuary in which saltwater, being more dense than freshwater, penetrates into the estuary in a layer below the freshwater, which floats on the surface.
+The river is a salt wedge estuary in which saltwater, being denser than freshwater, penetrates into the estuary in a layer below the freshwater, which floats on the surface.
 Salinity fronts, or haloclines, form at the bottom and on the surface, where fresh and brackish waters meet.
 The salinity fronts are also pycnoclines due to the water density discontinuities.
 They play an important role in the reproductive processes of fish species.